jspecht3/pixi-tutorial/README.md

 ```
 pixi init
 ```
+### Introduction to `pixi.toml`
-This creates a `pixi.toml`, which gives an overview of the project.
+Initializing a `pixi` project creates a `pixi.toml`, which gives an overview of the project.
 Inside this file is where you can add github actions and add more platforms.
 ```
 vi pixi.toml
 ```